Joozt/ReverseGeocache-ESP32-MicroPython/README.md

  When the present is unwrapped, the person doesn't know what it is and will push the button.
 It will show a welcome message and play a tune.
 Then it will start searching for GPS signals.
 It will search for 5 minutes before turning off.
 During the next attempts it will show a message that you have to be patient and even outdoors it can take a couple of minutes.

  When a GPS signal is found, it will show the distance to the destination (10m precision).
 It will keep updating the distance when moving, but it will turn off after 1 minute to make it is not _too_ easy to find the destination.
+The LED from the GPS receiver will start blinking, which can be positioned in front of a LED lens/cap so that it is visible to the user.

  It shows how many attempts were made.
 Maximum 50 attempts are allowed.
 After 50 attempts it shows a failure message and play a sad tune.
 But after waiting 10 seconds the program continues, so that it is still possible to find the destination and unlock the box.